What Does a Security Analyst Do?

 There is no firm and fast degree requirement for Security Analysts.
 Nevertheless, most employers are going to be looking for a bachelor’s degree in Computer Science, Cyber Security or a related field.

 Having said that, there are a lot of current analysts who have gone through weird and wonderful routes.
-If you don’t have a technical degree, you may be able to impress hiring agencies with experience, training and certifications.
+If you don’t have a comp sci or security degree, you may be able to impress hiring agencies with experience, training and certifications.

 Consider honing your technical skills in: